-It’s also worth remembering that you will have to arrange comprehensive car insurance as the car will not be yours until the balloon payment is made.
+Comprehensive car insurance is a must as the car will not be yours until the balloon payment is made.

 The road fund licence does not come built in to PCP agreements.

-Generally, personal contract purchase is seen as the ‘best of both worlds’ in that you can choose to walk away from a deal, or exercise the option to buy.
-Overall, personal contract purchase will generally be more expensive than traditional contract hire and hire purchase deals, but monthly payments remain low and affordable.
+Generally, personal contract purchase is seen as the ‘best of both worlds’.
+You can choose to walk away from a deal, or exercise the option to buy.
+Overall, PCP will generally be more expensive than contract hire but monthly payments remain low and affordable.

 If you travel fixed distances and have a stable lifestyle, the mileage issue should not be a problem.
-Consequently, personal contract purchase deals are well-suited to people who want to drive a car that would otherwise be out of reach, like to regularly change their car, and who want to keep their options open with the right to buy.
+Consequently, PCP is well-suited to people who want to drive a car that would otherwise be out of reach.
+Those who like to regularly change their car, and who want to keep their options open with the right to buy.